safesoftware/FMETraining/ServerAdmin4Scalability/Exercise2_SwitchingToAPostgreSQLDatabaseWithWindowsSystem.md

 Open the FME Server web interface, either through the Web Interface option on the Windows Start Menu or directly in your web browser, and log in using the username and password *admin*.

-Find **Backup & Restore** in left sidebar, under the Admin heading in the FME Server web interface, and click to expand, then click **Backup**.
+Find **Backup & Restore** in the left sidebar, under the Admin heading in the FME Server web interface, and click to expand, then click **Backup**.

-Select *Download* to save a backup file of FME Server - this can be thought of as a "snapshot".
-It will take a short time to run processes in the background to compile the FME Server backup, and once this is complete it will automatically save to your local downloads folder.
+Select *Download* to save a backup file of FME Server - this can be thought of as a "snapshot."
+It will take a short time to run processes in the background to compile the FME Server backup, and once this is complete, it will automatically save to your local downloads folder.

 <br>**2) Initial Database Configuration**
 <br>For the purposes of this exercise a separate PostgreSQL database has been installed to the Training Machines, running on port 5432.

 The next step is to configure this database for FME Server.
 From the Windows Start Menu, select **PostgreSQL &gt; SQL Shell** to open the psql command prompt.
-Login using the username and password *postgres* - this is the root user for the database.
+Log in using the username and password *postgres* - this is the root user for the database.

 First, create a new user to assign ownership of the FME Server database.
 From the psql prompt, run the *postgresql\_createUser.sql* script by entering the following command:

     \i 'C:/apps/FMEServer/Server/database/postgresql/postgresql_createUser.sql'

 This SQL script creates a new user *fmeserver* with password *fmeserver*.

 Next, create the FME Server database by running the *postgresql\_createDB.sql* script in the psql command prompt:

     \i 'C:/apps/FMEServer/Server/database/postgresql/postgresql_createDB.sql'

 This SQL script creates the FME Server database and grants all privileges on the database to the user *fmeserver*.